1. Home

 Content Configuration tab

-3. Content Page Settings – Build a Content Page
+3. Content Page Settings – Build a Content Page Experience

-Content Page Settings tab
+Content Page Setup tab

 When the page loads, select a Content Page Template from the dropdown list on the left side of the screen.
 For more support, see How to Build Content Page and Landing Page Templates.

-You will notice you can edit the appearance of the Content Page here, including sidebar position, logo, CTA ID, CTA size, CTA text, CTA overrides and background color.
 As you change settings in the left panel, you will see a preview of those changes appear on the right side of the page.

 Note: If you are planning to create calls-to-action (CTAs) for your campaign, you must complete the CTA fields.
 CTA ID is especially important for enabling tracking for your CTAs.